JulianDavis/GhidraMCP/docs/Development-Guide.md

 ## Using JetBrains MCP Tools Efficiently

-The JetBrains MCP (Multi-Client Protocol) tools work best when making targeted edits rather than generating entire files at once.
-You should leverage these tools to make precise modifications to the codebase.
+**MANDATORY REQUIREMENT**: The JetBrains MCP (Multi-Client Protocol) tools MUST be used according to the patterns specified in this guide.
+These tools are specifically designed to work with targeted edits rather than generating entire files at once.

+Failure to follow these exact patterns will result in:
+- Corrupted code that doesn't compile
+- Lost work requiring manual recovery
+- Inconsistent file states that break the build process
+- Inability to properly track changes

+**Under no circumstances should you deviate from these prescribed methods of using the JetBrains MCP tools.**

 ## Practical Implementation Strategies